loonloon/Notes/UDM-Docker-and-Kubernetes-The-Complete-Guide.md

     image: 'redis'  # This service uses the official Redis image from Docker Hub

   node-app:
+    restart: always  # This service restarts automatically if it stops for any reason
     build: .  # This service builds the Docker image for the Node.js app using the Dockerfile in the current directory
     ports:
       - "4001:8081"